 Eckhardt Optics LLC does not make an instrument that directly measure surface roughness.
 You can infer it from the optical scattering that can be measured by one of our scatterometers, but if your major concern is the surface roughness, you would probably be better served by one of the above instruments.

-If you need surface roughness measured, calibrated surface roughness samples or the instruments to do it yourself, contact or call us.
+Contact or call us if you have questions about whether we can design an instrument to meet your surface roughness measurement needs.
 Schedule a consultation with our expert engineers to help figure out the best course of action.